sourcegraph/handbook/content/departments/engineering/dev/process/deployments/testing.md

 See 'docker run --help'.
 ```

-You can run `gcloud auth configure-docker us.gcr.io` to authenticate yourself correctly.
+You can run `gcloud auth configure-docker us.gcr.io` to authenticate yourself.